Aston Martin DB7 Vantage V12 For Sale

 ZF 5HP30 auto box to occasionally shift slightly less smoothly,

-particularly the 3-2 downshift off load - something many wouldn't notice and
+particularly the 3-2 downshift off load - something many owners wouldn't even

 most would